 Streamlining the Section 106 Review Process

 Recognizing the wide variety of federal undertakings subject to Section 106, as well as the need for efficient and sensible review, federal agencies have the option of crafting alternate methods for meeting their Section 106 obligations.
-The regulations of the Advisory Council on Historic Preservation (ACHP) provide for the use of Alternate Procedures, Programmatic Agreements, Prototype Programmatic Agreements, Exempted Categories, Standard Treatments, or Program Comments.
+The regulations of the ACHP (38 CFR 800, which can be downloaded here) provide for the use of Alternate Procedures, Programmatic Agreements, Prototype Programmatic Agreements, Exempted Categories, Standard Treatments, or Program Comments.
 The most common alternatives are described here.
 However, full information about these alternatives can be found on the ACHP website.

 Executive and Legislative Actions

 Over the past 30 years, a number of additional executive and legislative actions have been directed toward improving the ways in which all federal agencies manage historic properties and consider historic and cultural values in their planning and assistance.
 Executive Order 11593 (1971) and, later, Section 110 of the NHPA (1980, amended 1992), provided the broadest of these mandates, giving federal agencies clear direction to identify and consider historic properties in federal and federally-assisted actions.
 The amendments of the NHPA in 1992 further clarified Section 110.